 MassHousing maintains a master list of affordable housing properties listed by city/town across the state.
 Click on the following link to find the MassHousing Housing List on MassHousing’s website.

-The MassHousing Housing List is organized in two forms, both found on the website:
+The MassHousing Housing List is organized in three forms, all found on the website:

 Rental Housing and Tenant Resources

 Boston Rental Housing Center:

 This City of Boston office provides advice, information, and assistance to Boston landlords and tenants who have problems or questions about rental housing issues.
 You can contact the Center at 617-635-4200 or visit their website by clicking here.

 The Rental Housing Center also has a number of helpful resources to review before you rent an apartment:

 - The Good Neighbors Handbook – A Guide for Boston Landlords & Tenants (pdf)

 - Search topics within The Good Neighbors Handbook online here

 - Top Ten Things Students Should Know Before Renting an Apartment (pdf)

 - Questions To Ask Before You Sign A Lease (pdf)